Vyšná Jablonka: Orthodox Church

-One Roman Catholic is correct.
-He was my maternal great grandfather.
-He came from Poland with his daughter and mother-in-law and joined the Greek Catholic Church.

 Geography

 The village is in the northeast of Slovakia among the Low Beskyds of the Laborec Highlands.
 It is situated close to the river Rieka which is 3 km (ca. 1.4 miles) away.
 The municipality lies at an altitude of 385 metres and covers an area of 24,832 km2.

 The settlement has the highest elevation in the Humenné district.
 The next biggest cities being Humenné, Snina and Medzilaborce, 32 km, 25 km and 24 km away, respectively.